Seeed-Studio/ModelAssistant/docs/deploy/overview.md

 ![step5-2](/static/deploy/step5-2.png)

-## ModelAssistant-Micro SDK
+## SSCMA-Micro SDK

-ModelAssistant also provides a CPP-based SDK called ModelAssistant-Micro, enabling users to deploy models into their own projects.
-By integrating ModelAssistant-Micro, users can conveniently use the deployed models in their applications.
+SSCMA also provides a CPP-based SDK called SSCMA-Micro, enabling users to deploy models into their own projects.
+By integrating SSCMA-Micro, users can conveniently use the deployed models in their applications.

-The features of the [ModelAssistant-Micro](https://github.com/Seeed-Studio/ModelAssistant-Micro) SDK include:
+The features of the [SSCMA-Micro](https://github.com/Seeed-Studio/SSCMA-Micro) SDK include:

 - CPP-based, suitable for various embedded systems and platforms
 - Provides a simple yet powerful API for model invocation and inference